-Generally revenue earned from the provision of leasing and management services is subject to 5% business tax regulations promulgated by the State Council of the PRC.
+Generally revenue earned from the provision of leasing and management services is subject to 5% business tax or 6% value added tax ("VAT") after the promulgation of the VAT reform in the PRC.
 According to Guoshuihan [1999] No. 3402 issued by State Administration of Tax (the "SAT"), the revenue generated from certain qualified profit sharing cooperation arrangements, which is treated as investment income under existing PRC tax regulation is not subject to business taxes.
 One of the Group's subsidiaries has not recorded any business taxes on certain of its leasing and management services on the basis that revenue generated from these profit sharing cooperation arrangements with hospitals are not subject to business taxes.
 Based on the above, management believes that it is not probable the SAT will challenge this subsidiary's position that it's not subject to business tax for those profit sharing cooperation arrangements.

-25. EMPLOYEE SHARE OPTIONS
+23. EMPLOYEE SHARE OPTIONS

-On October 16, 2008, the Board of Directors adopted the 2008 Share Incentive Plan ("The 2008 Share Incentive Plan").
+On October 16, 2008, the Board of Directors adopted the 2008 Share Incentive Plan (the "2008 Share Incentive Plan").
 The 2008 Share Incentive Plan provides for the granting of options, share appreciation rights, or other share based awards to key employees, directors or consultants.
 The total number of the Company's ordinary shares that may be issued under the 2008 Share Incentive Plan is up to 13,218,000 ordinary shares.

-On September 30, 2011, the Company granted options to purchase 4,765,800 ordinary shares to its employees at an exercise price \$2.17 per share, a contractual life of eight years and vest equally on the first, second, third, and fourth anniversary of the grant date.
-The measurement date occurred when the exercise price was established, at which time the Company estimated the fair value of these share-based payment awards and recognize compensation cost over each employee's respective requisite service period which closely approximates the vesting period of the awards.
-The total compensation recognized in for the years ended December 31 2010, 2011 and 2012 was RMB9,571, RMB9,234 and RMB9,084 (US\$1,458), respectively.
+On September 30, 2011, the Company granted options to purchase 355,884 ordinary shares to its employees at an exercise price \$2.17 per share, a contractual life of eight years and vest equally on the first, second, third, and fourth anniversary of the grant date.
 The Company recognizes the compensation expense on a straight-line basis over the requisite service period for the entire award.
 However, the amount of compensation cost recognized at any date must at least equal the portion of the grant-date value of the award that is vested at that date.
 The Company calculated the estimated grant date fair value of the share options granted on September 30, 2011, using a Black-Scholes Model based on the following weighted average assumptions: